Production deployment

 ## Related[](#related "Direct link to Related")

-* [CLI reference](/developer-guide/reference/cli-reference.md) - full command syntax for install, push, and pull
+* [CLI reference](/developer-guide/reference/cli-reference.md) - full command syntax for `install` and the other CLI commands

-* [Git workflow](/developer-guide/getting-started/git-workflow.md) - branching strategy and sync workflow
+* [Git workflow](/developer-guide/getting-started/git-workflow.md) - branching strategy and deploy workflow

 * [Testing apps](/developer-guide/how-to/advanced/testing-apps.md) - run automated tests before deploying to production